Knobbed Whelk, Busycon carica by Amy Edwards

 The Georgia Shell Club is a non-profit organization dedicated to the appreciation of all aspects of the science and beauty of seashells.
 We have members at all levels of interest and expertise: from children and novices to professionals and dealers, scientists, crafters, dabblers, artists, and just plain folks.

 The club no longer holds regularly scheduled meetings or publishes the Whelk Wavelength newsletter.
-For articles from past issues please see the online index.

 Our Objective is to encourage and dispense knowledge and to cultivate interest in the conservation, history, science, and beauty of Seashells.